3.5 Star Rating

 Snore Medic states that during sleep, the muscles of the upper airway relax, restricting airflow and causing the vibration that we know as snoring.
 The claim is that Snore Medic comfortably supports the jaw, keeping the airway open which eliminates noisy vibrations.

-This statement and claim concerning MAD’s is indeed true.
+This statement and claim concerning MAD’s are indeed true.
 Mandibular Advancement Devices such as the Snore Medic have been studied extensively over the past 30 years as a treatment for snoring and or sleep apnea.
-In this recently published study, it was found that 72% of patients achieved a satisfactory outcome when treating Obstructive Sleep Apnea (OSA) with an MAD.
+In this recently published study, it was found that 72% of patients achieved a satisfactory outcome when treating Obstructive Sleep Apnea (OSA) with a MAD.
 OSA and snoring are closely related as they both are a result of restricted airflow caused by relaxed upper airway muscles.

 There are nearly 100 such products on the market, many are available only by prescription.
 Despite the design or brand, every available mouthpiece performs the same function which is to hold the jaw forward and tighten the airway thereby eliminating snoring or in some cases OSA.